kaki104/UnoContoso/README.md

 # UnoContoso
-Port the Contoso UWP project to the Uno-Prism project.
+This is a project that ported Microsoft's Contoso Enterprise UWP app to Uno Platform Prism.

 ## Source
 https://github.com/microsoft/Windows-appsample-customers-orders-database